The Gradebook is a tool for instructors to calculate and store grade information and distribute it to learners.

 Click the Gradebook tab to view the gradebook scores and data for learners.

 5. On the Gradebook tab you will be able to see the learners name and the scores obtained by them in different assessments, which are listed section wise.
-In addition to the scores, the classroom meta fields and learners active / inactive status are also present in the gradebook export.
+In addition to the scores, any associated meta fields, learners active / inactive status and user unique identifier field are also present in the gradebook export.
 You can then use these data points for further data analysis, if required.

 Q).
 I’m an instructor (Teacher) but I can't edit quiz scores from a classroom's gradebook page.
 Is it allowed?